CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/einziehen/index.en.md

     <div class="column">
         {{< img src="zimmer" attr="Johannes Roßnagel 2019" >}}
             {{< img src="zimmer" desc="This is our test-build of a room, how it will most likely look like.
 Cozy living, modern architecture and renewable ressources!" attr="Johannes Roßnagel 2019" />}}
             {{< img src="wohnung" alt="A small model of two shared flats.
 At the lower end you can see the arcade which will serve as the connection between all flats.
-The red markings show, how you can flexibly change your room size togehter with your flat-mates." attr="dgj Architekten 2017" />}}
+The red markings show, how you can flexibly change your room size together with your flat-mates." attr="dgj Architekten 2017" />}}
         {{< /img >}}
     </div>
 </div>